MichaelCurrin/learn-to-code/en/topics/scripting_languages/Crystal/README.md

 There's a hello world web server included as [hello_server.cr](hello_server.cr).

 For more info, see [HTTP server](https://crystal-lang.org/reference/getting_started/http_server.html) in the Getting Started section of the reference docs.

+### Deployment

+I discovered Crystal through seeing it listed under Github Actions starter workflows - [crystal.yml](https://github.com/actions/starter-workflows/blob/master/ci/crystal.yml).
+Use something like that for CI/CI.

+See also [Commands available](#commands-available) section on this page for how to use the CLI for releases.

 ## Install dependencies